 Is there a chance that classes could change to fully remote?

 Yes, there is a chance that classes could change to fully remote or hybrid given that the University’s ability to teach in-person depends on city and state officials.
-Should the public health situation require a change in teaching modality, the University will provide directions to the Law School.
+Should the public health situation require a temporary change in teaching modality, the University will provide directions to the Law School.